andychiare/blog/_posts/xxxx-xx-xx-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 ## Disabling book addition for not authorized users

 The implementation we have made so far works fine.
 If you access the application by using an admin user, you will be able to add a new book by clicking the *Add a book* link, filling the form and submitting it to the server.
-On the other hand, if you access the application by using a simple user, that is a non admin user, you will be able to click the *Add a button* link and fill the book form, but when you will try to submit the form's data to the server you will receive a `403` HTTP status code.
+On the other hand, if you access the application by using a simple user (i.e. a non-admin user) you will be able to click on the *Add a button* link and fill the book form, but when you will try to submit the form's data to the server you will receive a `403` HTTP status code.

 Even if this behaviour is functionally correct, letting the user to access the book form when he is not authorized to send data to the server is very annoying.
 You should make sure that only admin users access the book form.
 In other words, only admin users should see the *Add a button* link.